 - Drinking a lot of water

-It’s best to consult a veterinarian if your dog is unable to concentrate their urine.
-It’s likely that they have a urinary and / or a bladder infection, or they have kidney issues.
+It’s best to consult a veterinarian if your dog cannot concentrate their urine.
+They likely have a urinary and/or bladder infection or kidney issues.

 Conclusion if Dog’s Urine has a Strong Odor

-Most likely if your dog’s urine has a strong odor then they will have either a dog UTI or kidney issues.
-If your dog’s urine smells fishy, is cloudy, and they have trouble urinating than they likely have a UTI.
-If your dog’s urine has a metallic smell, is bloody, and they are drinking an excessive amount of water then this may signal kidney disease.
+Most likely, if your dog’s urine has a strong odor, it will have either a UTI or kidney issues.
+If your dog’s urine smells fishy, is cloudy, or your dog has trouble urinating, they likely have a UTI.
+If your dog’s urine has a metallic smell, is bloody, and they are drinking an excessive amount of water, then this may signal kidney disease or other serious issues.
 In either case, you would want to bring a urine and stool sample to your veterinarian for further testing.

-The best way to prevent your dog’s urine from having a strong odor is keep them properly hydrated.
-Keeping your dog hydrated helps them urinate more often which eliminates a bacterial buildup in their bladder.
-This significantly helps eliminate UTI’s.
+The best way to prevent your dog’s urine from having a strong odor is to keep them properly hydrated.
+Keeping your dog hydrated helps them urinate more often, eliminating a bacterial buildup in their bladder.
+This significantly helps eliminate UTIs.
 Water also helps the kidney regulate waste throughout your dog’s body.

 Other popular articles to read: